objcio/articles/2014-05-08-view-layer-synergy.md

 Once you know about the `actionForKey:` mechanism, UIView animations are a lot less magical than they might first seem.
 In fact, there isn't really anything stopping us from writing our own block-based animation APIs that are tailored to our needs.
 The one I'm designing will be used to draw attention to a view by animating the change inside of the block with a very aggressive timing curve, and then slowly animate back to the original value.
 You could say that it makes the view 'pop.'[^pop] Unlike a regular animation block with the `UIViewAnimationOptionAutoreverse` option, I'm also changing the model value back to what it was before, since that's what the animation conceptually does.
 Using the custom animation API will look like this:

-[^pop]: Not to be confused with Facebook's new framework.

     [UIView DR_popAnimationWithDuration:0.7
                                  animations:^{
                                      myView.transform = CGAffineTransformMakeRotation(M_PI_2);